-If you’re facing a similar conundrum and only have 6 days in Iceland for your Ring Road itinerary, then I urge you to not attempt to rush around all of Iceland and instead focus on a specific part of the country because I guarantee that no matter which part you see, you’ll undoubtedly start planning a return trip to this amazingly beautiful country.
+If you’re facing a similar conundrum and only have 6 days in Iceland for your Ring Road itinerary, then I urge you to not attempt to see all of Iceland and instead focus on a specific part of the country because I guarantee that no matter which part you see, you’ll undoubtedly start planning a return trip to this amazingly beautiful country.
 Here’s our 6 day South Iceland itinerary to help you get started.

 Arriving in Iceland